 | 2 January 2026 | Easy to Moderate | Balanced mix; mostly syllabus-based- Learner Centred Teaching, Bloom’s Taxonomy, Methods of Teaching, Research Methods, Sampling Techniques, Square of Opposition, ICT Basics (Hardware & Software) |

 UGC NET Paper 1 tests the teaching and research skills of a candidate in the examination.
-The UGC NET Paper 1 Exam Analysis Dec 2025 for the December session was made available here right after the exam as the exam on 31 December 2025 has ended.
+The UGC NET Paper 1 Exam Analysis 2026 for the exam conducted on 31 Dec 2025 is provided here.

-The expert faculty at JRFAdda has analysed the questions thoroughly to present the UGC NET Paper 1 exam analysis Dec 2025, and based on their expert observation, a detailed UGC NET exam analysis 2025 is provided here.
-Check the overall UGC NET Paper 1 Exam Analysis Dec 2025 below:
+The expert faculty at JRFAdda has analysed the questions thoroughly to present the UGC NET Paper 1 exam analysis 2026.
+The UGC NET Paper 1 Exam Analysis 2026 basically includes the overall difficulty levels, the number of questions asked unit-wise, topic weightage, and the expected number of good attempts:

 Overall Difficulty: Easy to Moderate (Logical Reasoning toughest; Maths easy- but lengthy & calculative; Chronological questions minimal).